For 25+ years, the Certified Crop Adviser program

 CCA Exam Scholarships

-Scholarships are awarded bi-annually to college students looking to pursue a career in agriculture.
-Application closes April 30th, 2025 at Midnight.
+Scholarships are awarded bi-annually to college students looking to pursue a career in agriculture. application closes on December 12, 2025 at Midnight.
+If you have questions, please don’t hesitate to reach out to Andrea Topper at andrea.topper@wisconsin.gov.

 Nominate a CCA for Certified Crop Advisor of the Year